cynthialmy/cynthialmy.github.io/resume.md

 ### Atkins (SNC-Lavalin)
 _Analyst Engineer, LEED GA_
 Atlanta, GA, Jan 2019 - Jun 2021, Aug 2022 - July 2023

+At Atkins (SNC-Lavalin), my role as an Analyst Engineer involved spearheading data modeling projects and developing software tools.
+These initiatives not only improved model accuracy by 23% but also optimized the bridge rating process, enhancing efficiency by 40%.
+My focus on leveraging data insights significantly contributed to better decision-making and user experience enhancement.

 - Led data modeling projects, boosting model accuracy and utilizing advanced methods for structural analysis.
 - Developed software tools, optimizing the rating process for bridges and enhancing user experience through data insights.

 ### Georgia Institute of Technology
 _Graduate Student Assistant_
 Atlanta, GA, Jan 2023 - May 2023

+During my tenure as a Graduate Student Assistant at Georgia Tech, I was responsible for creating and executing Python workshops, which led to a 50% increase in student engagement.
+My role involved not only educational content creation but also managing lab resources and assisting in research projects.
+This experience sharpened my skills in data visualization and analytics, crucial for data-driven product management.

 - Created and executed Python workshops, significantly increasing student engagement.
 - Led Python-related workshops, managed lab resources, and assisted in numerous research projects.

 ### SAP
 _Data Integration and Application Consultant_
 Shanghai, China, Feb 2022 - Aug 2022

+At SAP, my role as a Data Integration and Application Consultant centered around ensuring EDIFACT message compliance and managing the expansion of Market Message Transfer for MaCo.
+This position allowed me to contribute significantly to improving user adoption by 20% and reducing software bugs by 15%.
+My efforts in streamlining testing processes and facilitating effective team communication were pivotal in enhancing overall productivity and data-driven decision-making.

 - Ensured message compliance, providing essential validation services.
 - Managed the expansion of Market Message Transfer, improving user adoption and team productivity.